elisehuard/game_of_life/README.md

     gem build ffi-ncurses.gemspec
     gem install ffi-ncurses-0.3.2.gem

-NOTE: I've asked the maintainer of ffi-ncurses to pull in the fix, so this might not be necessary.
+NOTE: I've asked the maintainer of ffi-ncurses to pull in the fix, but no answer on this ...

 To run: (example script given life_ncurses_script)